paketo-buildpacks/liberty/README.md

 The different installation types that can be configured are:

 * `ol`: This will download an Open Liberty runtime and use it when deploying the container.
+* `wlp`: This will download a WebSphere Liberty runtime and use it when deploying the container.
 * `none`: This will use the Liberty runtime provided in the stack run image.
 Requires a custom builder.

 ## Bindings